Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 node_vmware find'.

-Alternatively, all newly-provisioned nodes could be initiated with a known statis IP address.
-We will take this approach, but only because it's the easiest thing to do in our environment.
+Alternatively, all newly-provisioned nodes could be initiated with a known static IP address.
+We will take this approach, but only because it's the easiest thing to do in *our* environment.

 #### Q: How do we ensure the Puppet Agent is configured with the correct certificate name?